Dzoko/GettingCleaningData/CodeBook.md

 	*Source data includes measurements for 561 variables *Subset includes data that is derived from 86 of these variables.
 Please refer to the Appendix A below for the complete list.

-3. The data will be returned by run_ananlysis.R as *.txt in the working directory.
+3. The data will be returned by run_analysis.R as *.txt in the working directory.
 It is in the long form of tidy data.

 ##Data Dictionary